MaxencePPierre/Deep-Object-Pose---Nvidia-Integration/README.md

 - **Step 1**

-One the Nvidia started, you can follow the repository of [Deep Pose object](https://github.com/NVlabs/Deep_Object_Pose) step by step
+One the Nvidia started, you can follow the repository of [Deep Pose object](https://github.com/NVlabs/Deep_Object_Pose) installation step by step until:
-until:

 ```
 $ pip install -r requirements.txt
 ```

-Where you might have some trouble instaling libraries versions with versions compatibles with the Nvidia Jeton Nano.
+Here you might have some trouble instaling libraries versions with the ones compatibles with the Nvidia Jeton Nano.
 In this repository, I added a requirement.txt file which contains all versions of the libraries that I was able to install.
 But in any case, I strongly advise you to install them one by one instead of running the command with the requirements.txt file.